nithishdivakar/nithishdivakar.github.io/content/notes/2021-10-24-adam-and-rmsprop.md

 The main idea is the following.

-> Instead of updating the position of a particle, use gradient to update
-> its velocity/direction.
+> Use gradient to update velocity/direction of a particle instead of only updating its position

 $$\begin{aligned}
 m_{t+1} &= \eta m_t + \alpha \nabla E(w_t)